 For general inquiries or for advertising inquiries, use the email address below:

-Dominique is Italian and proud to be a mix, her father is Italian with Greek and Polish heritage and mother is Haitian with Dominican, Spanish, French heritage.
+Dominique is Italian and proud to be a mix, her father is Italian with Greek and Polish heritage and mother is Haitian with Dominican, Spanish, French, Portuguese, African and Native American heritage.
 Being a mix make her appreciate to want to understand different cultures and lifestyles.
 She grew up in Italy, lived few years in Haiti, seven years in China, four in Spain and UK.
 Traveling makes her feel that we can learn something from every situation in every part of the world.

 Matteo Damiani is an Italian photographer, author and motion designer.
 Matteo lived and worked for ten years in China.
 During his stay in China, he paid attention to social issues apparently of secondary importance, but which influenced heavily the Chinese domestic policies over the years.